I. Overview and Mission

 A. EI-ISAC Member

-1. Is an SLTT election office or a not-for-profit association dedicated to supporting SLTT election functions or organizations; and
+- Is an SLTT election office or a not-for-profit association whose membership is comprised of representatives of SLTT election offices; and

 B. EI-ISAC Supporting Member